 Premise 3: Not every message applies to you

-Even if you were able to carve out a channel that is most relevant to your interests or function, chances are, most topics within the channel still aren't relevant to you.
-These look like conversations that are not relevant enough that you can do something about it (or, you should defer your opinion to someone else on the team), nor are they urgent enough to need your attention immediately.
+Even if you were able to carve out a channel that is most relevant to your interests or job function, chances are, most topics within the channel still aren't directly relevant to you (but in a bad slack community you're going to get pinged about it all the time).

 Premise 4: Your attention is valuable

-I don't need to rehash what books and research have already said.
-The only thing that I want to say is that if you are dependent on Slack for work, chances are, your job function falls under what is called "knowledge work" where performance requires an intensity of focus, which is thwarted by interruptions, such as chat notifications.
+I don't need to rehash what books and research have already said about why your attention is valuable.
+If you are dependent on Slack for work, chances are, your job function falls under what is called "knowledge work" where performance requires an intensity of focus, which is thwarted by interruptions, such as chat notifications.